 Time to Mop -- But Mind the Chemicals

-Soap and warm water are cleaning staples for a reason, and they’re usually all you need to thoroughly clean your epoxy concrete floor paint (or whatever type of paint it is).
+Soap and warm water are cleaning staples for a reason, and they’re usually all you need to thoroughly clean your concrete floor coatings.
 That said, you can’t use just any type of soap or detergent.
 Cleaning solutions containing ammonia or vinegar, for instance, can corrode the floor paint and potentially damage the underlying floor itself.
 Generally speaking, the milder your soap, the better.

 Wring and Rinse